frodal/SCMM-hypo/README.md

 ### Compiler directives

 Note that the subroutines use preprocessor directives to determine if it is compiled for Abaqus/Standard, Abaqus/Explicit or neither.
 Specific choices can also be made at compile time instead of at runtime, e.g., the choice of which hardening model to use.
-For further information on the availible preprocessor definitions see the `Definitions.f` file.
+For further information on the available preprocessor definitions see the `Definitions.f` file.
 These preprocessor directives can be used to minimize the computational time by including only necessary model features, and removing unecessary conditional statements.

 If the subroutines are to be included in another file, use the preprocessor include directive (e.g., `#include 'HypoImp.f'`) instead of the Fortran include statement (e.g., `include 'HypoImp.f'`).